nedalaltiti/Titanic_Survival_Predicition/README.md

 # survivetitanic-be

-we use the titanic dataset to predict the survival of the titanic passengers
+used the titanic dataset to predict the survival of the titanic passengers

 using xgboost with the following parameters